-- For each match, a certain number of rating points is on stake, depending on the ranking points difference between the players.
+- For each match, a certain number of rating points is at stake depending on the ranking points difference between the players.
 The winner gets those points, while the loser has half of them subtracted.
 A multiplying factor (1x, 1.5x or 2x) is applied, depending on the importance of the tournament.

-- Bonus points are awarded on certain tournaments to players reaching remarkable positions.
+- Bonus points are awarded in certain tournaments to players reaching remarkable positions.
 The amount of points depends on the importance of the tournament, having five ranges.
-These points are valid only for 12 months, and are not considered for the rating points calculations.
+These points are valid for only 12 months, and are not considered for the rating points calculations.

 However, you might be wondering about something.
-How do players start to be ranked?
+How do the players start being ranked?
 Do the players start from 0 points?
-They don’t.
+No, they don’t.

-For example, Anna Dmitrieva, a 16 years old player from Rusia, had her first ranking entry in March 2017 Women World Ranking, after winning its 4th match against a ranked player in the 2017 Swedish & Cadet Open.
-Her starting points are 1480, which rank her as World’s #340 out of 596 ranked players.
+For example, Anna Dmitrieva, a 16-year-old player from Russia, had her first ranking entry in the March 2017 Women World Ranking, after winning her 4th match against a ranked player in the 2017 Swedish & Cadet Open.
+Her starting points are 1480, which rank her as World #340 out of 596 ranked players.

 Those 1480 points are based on the highest ranked player she defeated, with some subtractions (10 fixed points and some more for all the lost matches she had).
-Therefore, a new player could even start as World’s #2 if he/she managed to defeat the first ranked player and win the tournament they take part of.
+Therefore, a new player could even start as World #2 if he/she managed to defeat the first ranked player and win the tournament they take part in.

-In case you are interested in knowing more details, the complete regulation regarding all the mentioned variables (amount of points on stake, multiplying factors, bonus points, tournaments considered for the ranking, etc..) can be read in these documents:
+In case you are interested in knowing more details, the complete regulation regarding all the mentioned variables (amount of points at stake, multiplying factors, bonus points, tournaments considered for the ranking, etc.) can be read in these documents:

 - 2017 World Ranking basic regulation